-What the Flannery Family and Apple Holler Team are perhaps proudest of is how much Apple Holler has grown and changed throughout the years, just like the many families and friends who have created their own life-long memories here.
-Upon entering the 78-acre orchard today, you are engulfed by 20,000 thriving fruit trees.
-The booming orchard offers over 40 different varieties of apples, peaches, and pears, as well as the classic pumpkin patch.
-The Flannery Family has also created the Farm Park, where the Golden Goat Bridge, a giant slide, friendly farm animals, and Kids Koral play area are located.
+What the Flannery Family and Apple Holler Team are perhaps proudest of, is how much Apple Holler has grown and changed throughout the years- just like the many families and friends who have created their own life-long memories here.
+Upon entering the 78-acre orchard today, you are engulfed by over 30,000 thriving fruit trees.
+The booming orchard offers over 50 different varieties of apples, peaches, and pears.

 The Story Continues

 So come on out and visit us as you and your family become a part of history as you experience all of the exciting entertainment at this icon of southeastern Wisconsin and northeastern Illinois.
 We can’t wait to see you at Apple Holler, where you can pick your own memories all year long!

 We strongly believe that the care we put into our family farm is returned to us and those who visit in the form of delicious tastes, beautiful sights, and lasting memories.
 Through a bit of hard work and a whole lot of love, we hope to pass this tradition on to future generations of our family and yours.
 We invite you to join us as the Apple Holler story and your own continue to unfold.